felixlauyh/Get-clean-data-project/README.md

-#Coursera Data Science Class Getting and Cleaning Data Course Project
+#Coursera Data Science Specialization - Getting and Cleaning Data Course Project

 This analysis is undertaken as part of Coursera Data Science Specialization Getting and Cleaning Data Course Project

+The full package consists of 3 files:

+* this README.md
+* run_analysis.R - a script written in R that transforms the source data into a clean tidy dataset
+* CodeBook.md - describes the data and variables in that tidy dataset

 ## The Source Data